 The needle of a tailoring machine makes use of reciprocating motion to move up and down.
 This motion of the needle in repeated fashion helps it pierce through the pieces of fabrics with ease.
 Hence, reciprocating motion plays a major role in stitching clothes.

 2. Reciprocating Pumps

 A reciprocating pump is used to convert mechanical energy into hydraulic energy.
-These type of pumps are used to transport water or fluid from lower pressure regions to higher pressure regions.
+These types of pumps are used to transport water or fluid from lower pressure regions to higher pressure regions.
 When the power source is turned on, the crankshaft begins to rotate.
 The movement of the crankshaft is further responsible for the reciprocating motion of the piston inside the cylinder.
-The repeated back and forth motion of the piston leads to the formation of a partial vacuum in the cylinder, which helps the liquid to enter into the suction pipe.
-Thereby, allowing the water to be extracted easily.
+The repeated back and forth motion of the piston leads to the formation of a partial vacuum in the cylinder, which helps the liquid enter into the suction pipe, thereby allowing the water to be extracted easily.